Guillermosesena/java-spring-hibernate/README.md

 - -Supports http basic, oauth, http digest authentication models, among others

 ## This&nbsp;repository
-This repository contains the project developed  is a REST API that controls the operations of users.
-This API gets information from a H2 database.
+This repository contains the project developed, which is a REST API that controls the operations of users in a reservation system.
+This API gets information from PostgreSQL (from a docker image).
 What this API does is:

 - Gets the users
+- Gets a user by id
 - Posts a new user
 - Deletes a user
 - Updates a user

-- Pagination of users
+Besides this API implements http basic authentication and use Thymeleaf in order to show basic login page that allows see the documentation of this API.

 ## Dependencies
 - Spring Tool IDE
+- JDK 8
+- Docker Desktop
-- JDK11 or later
+- OmniDB
+- Add spring-boot-starter-data-jpa
+- Add lombok
+- Add postgresql
+- Add spring-boot-starter-web
+- Add springfox-swagger2 2.7.0
+- Add springfox-swagger-ui 2.7.0
--
+- Add spring-boot-starter-thymeleaf

 ## Run&nbsp;Code
-You can only run these projects using Spring Tool IDE or another IDE.
+You can only run these projects using Spring Tool IDE or another IDE, the API is using the 8080 port.

 ## Platzi&nbsp;Course